-The Del Paso Manor Water District contains approximately 640 acres and is surrounded by Sacramento Suburban Water District, formerly Arcade Water District.
+The Del Paso Manor Water District contains approximately 640 acres and is entirely surrounded by Sacramento Suburban Water District, formerly Arcade Water District.
 Del Paso Manor Water District is located in the Arden area, generally bounded by Marconi Avenue on the north, Eastern Avenue on the east, Maryal Drive/ Ione Street/ Winding Creek Road on the south, and Watt Avenue on the west.

 The District service area is primarily residential and is nearly one hundred percent developed.
 The area was built out during the 1950's and 60's.
 No new significant growth is anticipated in the District's service territory.
-The District serves approximately 4,458 customers.
+The District serves approximately 4,458 residents and has about 1,800 connections.